Fraud Blocker Scottsdale Speech Therapy & Language Therapists | Scottsdale PBS

 4

-Your child has a limited vocabulary compared to their peers Your child is struggling with literacy skills
+Your child has limited vocabulary compared to peers Your child is struggling with literacy skills

 5